BenGravis/backup/PROJECT_OVERVIEW.md

-# PROJECT OVERVIEW - FTMO 200K Trading Bot
+# PROJECT OVERVIEW - 5ers 60K High Stakes Trading Bot

 **START HERE** - This is the first file to read to understand the entire project.